valohai/docs/source/tutorials/quickstart/index.rst

 Valohai 101 (Python)
 ============================

-Throughout this tutorial, we’ll walk you through running creating a new project on Valohai and running an sample Python script in Valohai.
+Throughout this tutorial, we’ll walk you through creating a new project and running an sample Python script in Valohai.

 The tutorial will start with simply getting a Python script to run on Valohai, and then continue with adding parameters, fetching input data and collecting key metrics.